 Sometimes, allergy medication may be necessary to keep your dog comfortable and healthy.
 With a little care and attention, most dogs with allergies can live happy and healthy lives!

 Good Dog Foods for Dogs With Allergies

-If your dog has allergies, it’s important to choose a dog food that is formulated for dogs with allergies and avoids the ingredients that your dog is allergic to.
+If your dog has allergies, it’s important to choose a dog food formulated for dogs with allergies and avoids the ingredients your dog is allergic to.
 Look for dog foods made with a single source of protein, such as fish or rabbit, and grain-free.
 Avoid dog foods that contain corn, wheat, soy, and other common allergens.